Dear Experts,

 Hi Jignesh,

-Have you gone through the offer letter in detail ?
-Have you checked for clause in the offer letter stating that Company reserves the right to cancel the offer any time before the candidate joins the company ?
+Have you gone through the offer letter in detail?
+Have you checked for a clause in the offer letter stating that the Company reserves the right to cancel the offer at any time before the candidate joins the company?

-Obviously it is a breach of terms mutually agreed between XXX Company and you and Company XXX is not supposed to cancel the offer unilaterally.
-Yes for sure you can initiate legal action against Company XXX by hiring the services of an Lawyer which involves cost factor.
-But all the same be aware of the bare reality unlike Western Counties in India the judicial process will be time consuming and it would be a very lengthy process wherein you need to substantiate how the cancellation of offer had impact on you etc. To defend their side Employer might go to any extent and they will be able to spend money.
-How long you will be able to sustain without employment during the course of legal battle ?
+Obviously, it is a breach of the terms mutually agreed upon between XXX Company and you.
+Company XXX is not supposed to cancel the offer unilaterally.
+Yes, for sure, you can initiate legal action against Company XXX by hiring the services of a lawyer, which involves a cost factor.
+But, all the same, be aware of the bare reality that, unlike Western countries, in India, the judicial process will be time-consuming and lengthy.
+In this process, you will need to substantiate how the cancellation of the offer had an impact on you, etc. To defend their side, the employer might go to any extent, and they will be able to spend money.
+How long will you be able to sustain without employment during the course of a legal battle?

-There are probabilities of you get a favorable verdict also but time frame cannot be assured.
-Rather why not you can ignore this and look for a better opportunity.
-My assessment is XXX Company had lost it's credibility and it is highly suggested you look for some other better offer !
+There are probabilities of you getting a favorable verdict, but the timeframe cannot be assured.
+Rather, why not ignore this and look for a better opportunity?
+My assessment is that XXX Company has lost its credibility, and it is highly suggested that you look for some other better offer!

 From India, Madras